David Lee Roth: First run with Van Halen: 1972–1985

-Solo career: 1985–2006

-Commercial success: 1985–1991
+Solo career and commercial success: 1985–1991

 In 1984, Roth wished to record a solo EP quickly and shoot a film.
 "We've created a whole retinue of characters," he noted of his vision with Angelus.
 "It's a genuine film.
 It's not 'Dave Singing' or 'Elvis'."
 Entitled Crazy from the Heat, the EP was released in January 1985, while the film was budgeted at $20 million by CBS Films; however, the project folded after the consolidation of CBS Studios.

 In late 1985, now separated from Van Halen, Roth assembled a virtuoso supergroup, consisting of guitarist Steve Vai (previously of Frank Zappa's band), bassist Billy Sheehan (previously of Talas), and drummer Gregg Bissonette (previously of Maynard Ferguson's big band).
 With veteran Van Halen producer Ted Templeman producing, Roth released his debut solo LP, Eat 'Em and Smile in July 1986.
 The album saw Roth's return to hard rock music, but incorporated some of his eclectic musical tastes, including a jazz cover of Frank Sinatra's "That's Life" and the bluesy, 1960s hit "Tobacco Road".
 Eat 'Em and Smile met with widespread commercial and critical success, charting at No. 4 on the Billboard Top 200, selling over two million copies in the U.S. alone.
 Roth and his band toured arenas extensively in support of Eat 'Em and Smile before returning to the studio in 1987 to record a follow-up album.